 An uncharted depth of 15 fathoms/28 meters or less should be considered an urgent danger to navigation, and should be reported via radio without delay.
-Follow up with substantiating evidence, including the echogram, track chart and/or position log and all relevant navigational data and forward to NGA at the earliest opportunity.
+Follow up with substantiating evidence, including the echogram, track chart, and/or position log and all relevant navigational data and forward to NGA at the earliest opportunity.

 Charts submitted to amplify a sounding report will be replaced, on request, with a new chart, except that foreign charts will be replaced with the equivalent U.S. chart, if available.
-Data reports and charts should be sent to the National Geospatial-Intelligence Agency, Mail Stop N64-SH, 7500 GEOINT Dr., Springfield, VA 22150-7500, either directly by mail or via any U.S. Consulate.
+Data reports and charts should be sent to the National Geospatial-Intelligence Agency, Mail Stop N64-SH, 7500 GEOINT Dr., Springfield, VA 22150-7500, either directly by mail, email at MarHelp@nga.mil and Navsafety@nga.mil, via reporting options on the NGA Maritime Safety Information website (https://msi.nga.mil/submit-report), or via any U.S. Consulate.